THE REWARD OF SACRIFICING

 II.
 Man’s Sacrifices Affect God

 (Illustration) The story is told of a dying girl whose only hope was to receive blood from someone that had recovered from a disease like hers.
 When the physician found the family he explained the situation and knelt by the girl’s little brother.
 He said, “Son, you recovered from this disease several years ago and now your sister needs your kind of blood to make her well.
 Would you be willing to give your blood so she can live”?
 The family stood quietly around the little boy waiting for his answer.
 After a few moments of thought, he swallowed past the lump in his throat and said he would give his blood.
 The nurses placed the boy on a bed and began taking blood from his arm.
 For some time he said nothing, just lying quietly and watching the blood flow from his body.
 Finally, he looked up at his parents and asked: “Well, when do I die?”
 That’s when the family realized the extent of the boy’s sacrifice.
-He was willing to die so his sister could live.
+In his little mind, he was willing to die so his sister could live!
+And, oh, how this touched the hearts of his parents!

 Noah’s Sacrifice (Genesis 8:20–22)

-Think about the risk of Noah’s sacrifice: Once the floodwaters subsided, Noah took some of “all the clean animals . . . and clean birds” that remained alive and sacrificed them to God.
-Was it wise for Noah to make this sacrifice?
+Take a moment to consider the risk of Noah’s sacrifice!
+Once the floodwaters subsided, Noah took some of “all the clean animals . . . and clean birds” and sacrificed them to God.
+Was this wise for Noah to make this sacrifice?
 Was it prudent to gather some of the last creatures that could repopulate the earth and sacrifice them to God?
-Under any other circumstance, No!
+Under ordinary circumstances, No!
 But Noah’s sacrifice wasn’t based on wisdom or prudence.
-It was based on obedience!
+It was based on obedience toward God.
 Notice God’s response to Noah’s sacrifice:

 God promised to never again curse the ground.